graphile/crystal/postgraphile/website/postgraphile/behavior.md

 - `query:resource:list:order`
 - `query:resource:connection:order`
 - `orderBy` - can we order by this thing (e.g. column)?
+- `proc:orderBy` - can we order by the result of this proc (function resource)?
 - `attribute:orderBy` - can we order by this attribute (column, property)?
 - `array:attribute:orderBy` - can we order by this attribute that's an array?
 - `range:attribute:orderBy` - can we order by this attribute that's a range?